 (She laughs, rises, and begins walking up the road away from the cliffs.
 He smiles, following, a chapter ending.)

-Based on the book by Rosamund Pilcher, this is the story of a family torn apart by an heirloom painting, and a woman bursting with secret longings and memories.
+THE STORY: Based on the book by Rosamund Pilcher, this is the story of a family torn apart by an heirloom painting, and a woman bursting with secret longings and memories.